Bandar Utama: History

-Until 1991, the Bandar Utama Damansara area was originally consisted of palm oil estates with a population fewer than 100 people.
+Until 1991, the Bandar Utama Damansara area consisted of palm oil estates with a population fewer than 100 people.
 Development of Bandar Utama Damansara began in the early 1990s under the company named See Hoy Chan Holdings Sdn.
 Bhd., and an attempt to modernise the area was made, with the opening of Sri Pentas, TV3's broadcast centre was officially opened on 22 October 1996, as well as the 1 Utama Shopping Centre, which became increasingly well known after the Jaya Jusco chain of department stores, presently known as AEON, moved its Taman Tun Dr. Ismail, Kuala Lumpur outlet to Bandar Utama Damansara in 1995.

 With the opening of several new schools in 1997 and 1998, as well as the establishment of Kolej Bandar Utama, a tertiary institution, Bandar Utama Damansara continued to grow.
 In 2004, additional residential precincts of BU7, BU10 and BU6 (comprising 2½-storey houses) were completed.
 These are newer sections of Bandar Utama Damansara compared to the older sections, BU1 until BU4, which were completed in phases beginning from 1991 until 1996.